Homicide (Canadian law): Penalties

 The maximum penalty for manslaughter is imprisonment for life.
 A mandatory minimum penalty (ranging from 4 to 7 years depending on the circumstances) applies only when the offence is committed with a firearm.
-Nevertheless, there is also a provision under which a person convicted of a "serious personal injury offence" meeting the statutory criteria may be declared a "dangerous offender".
-A dangerous offender may be sentenced for an indeterminate period of imprisonment and is eligible for parole after serving a minimum of 7 years.
+Nevertheless, there is also a provision under which a person convicted of a "serious personal injury offence" meeting the statutory criteria may be declared a dangerous offender.
+A dangerous offender may be sentenced to an indeterminate period of imprisonment and is eligible for parole after serving a minimum of 7 years.
 An offender convicted of murder is ineligible to be declared a dangerous offender for that same homicide (since a mandatory life sentence already applies).

-A youth (12 to 17 years) convicted of murder who is not sentenced as an adult does not face a life sentence.
-Instead, if convicted of first-degree murder, they must serve a maximum sentence of 10 years, with a maximum of 6 of those years spent in custody.
-If convicted of second-degree murder, they must serve a maximum of 7 years, with a maximum of 4 of those years spent in custody.
+Under the Youth Criminal Justice Act, youths (12 to 17 years) convicted of murder who are not sentenced as an adult do not face a life sentence.
+Instead, if convicted of first-degree murder, they must serve a maximum sentence of ten years, with a maximum of six of those years spent in custody.
+If convicted of second-degree murder, they must serve a maximum of seven years, with a maximum of four of those years spent in custody.
 A youth convicted of manslaughter or infanticide faces a maximum sentence of three and two years respectively, with two-thirds served in custody (except under exceptional circumstances), and the remainder under community supervision.
-There are two levels of custody for youth, open and closed, with the former being less restrictive then the latter.
-There is no parole available for offenders in youth facilities, however there are mandatory annual reviews in which a youth can ask for their level of custody to be lowered, or that the remainder of their sentence be served in the community with conditions similar to parole.
+There are two levels of custody for youth, open and closed, with the former being less restrictive than the latter.
+There is no parole available for offenders in youth facilities, however, there are mandatory annual reviews in which a youth can ask for their level of custody to be lowered, or that the remainder of their sentence be served in the community with conditions similar to parole.